 Our school is set on a one story complex where there are very few steps.
 As such, most of the school is accessible to people with physical disabilities.
-However, due to popularity, the school is fully subscribed.
 Where there would be a need for a lot of space in a classroom (such as the use of specialist wheelchairs) this support would need to be assessed on a case by case basis.
 Any specialist equipment can be provided for by school or, for more expensive items, an application to the LA can be made.